Safety first, before tools

 If your heating has gone and you’re wondering whether this is an emergency, call us now.
 We’ll tell you honestly whether it needs immediate attention or can wait safely.

 Speak to an emergency boiler engineerIf water is reaching electrics or ceilings, yes.
 Turn the boiler off and call immediately.
 Even slow leaks should be checked before they escalate.
+If you need a quick checklist, read: Boiler leaking — first steps.

 If you’re within our London service area, we often can.
 Tell us your postcode and what the boiler is doing and we’ll be upfront about response time.